-We’re doing a deep dive into the world of probiotics and what you should know about probiotics so you can start reaping the benefits from these microorganisms today!
+We’re doing a deep dive into the world of fermented foods and what you should know about probiotics so you can start reaping the benefits from these microorganisms today!

-Probiotics have the potential to improve your digestive, cardiovascular, immune and mental health as well as your metabolism and skin.
+Probiotics have the potential to improve your digestive, cardiovascular, immune, and mental health as well as your metabolism and skin.
 It almost sounds too good to be true, right?
-Fortunately for us, there’s research out there to prove it.
+Fortunately for us, there’s enough research to prove it.

 Should I be taking a probiotic?
 How do I know if it’s working?
 Is there ever an indication for not taking probiotics?
 Here we’ll discuss it all!

 The International Scientific Association for Probiotics and Prebiotics defines probiotics as, “live microorganisms that, when administered in adequate amounts, confer a health benefit on the host”(1).
 Now let’s discuss what that means.